0xkalvin/url-shortener/README.md

 kubectl describe service url-shortener
 ```

-That's is!
+That's it!
 Now you can start generating short URLs by calling the API endpoints. :rocket:

 ## Local environment